IanMcCormick123/1040-final-project/README.md

  I would also like to share a bit about myself.
  ### Hobbies

  #### Video Games
  I love to play video games.
-Here are some of my favorite games:
+I have played them since I was a child.
+Starting with website flash games and now I currently play on my Playstation 4.Here are some of my favorite games:

  - Red Dead Redemption
  - Red Dead Redemption 2